Married lunch lady, 31, accused of grooming 14-year-old Connecticut student for months on social media - NewsBreak

 Rosafort turned herself in to authorities on the morning of Feb.
 20 after learning there was a warrant out for her arrest.

-She faces three felony charges, including second-degree sexual assault, enticing a minor by computer to engage in sexual activity and risk of injury to a minor or imparing morals of children.
+She faces three felony charges, including second-degree sexual assault, enticing a minor by computer to engage in sexual activity and risk of injury to a minor or impairing morals of children.

 She was released on $100,000 bond and will next appear in court on March 23.